Mechanism Behind the Recombination Requirement for Benign Termination of Relativistic Electron Beams

 Having established the mechanism underlying magnetic stochasticity, we next assess its impact on the RE wetted area.
 We do so using the poloidal distribution of the termination positions of field-lines that escape after the onset of global stochasticity, which is computed via intersections with an artificial surface outside the plasma ($\Psi_N=1.1$).
 We focus on the poloidal direction, which has been shown to be the dominant dimension along which the wetted area varies~\cite{pazsoldan2021nf,Bergström_2025}.
 A fully quantitative heat-load calculation would require kinetic RE tracing and a detailed wall model, which is beyond the scope of this work.
 To reduce sensitivity to short-time fluctuations, we collect the distribution from $t_{GS}$ (onset of global stochasticity) to $t_{GS}+t_{RD}$, where $t_{RD}=0.7\,\mu s$ is the Rosenbluth diffusion time~\cite{RosenbluthPRL1978} calculated with $\delta B/B=0.02$, typical of benign termination experiments~\cite{Zimmermann_NF_2026,pazsoldan2021nf}.
-Because transport along the parallel direction dominates over the perpendicular RE transport, the calculated quantities serve as a proxy to illustrate the effect of the modified topology from the perspective of the REs.
+Owing to the dominance of parallel transport for REs, the calculated quantities serve as a proxy to illustrate the effect of the modified topology from the perspective of the REs.
 Figure~\ref{fig:theta_dispersion}(a) shows a histogram of this angular distribution for five different values of \(\eta\), all simulated with \(n_e = 10^{18}\,\mathrm{m^{-3}}\).
 The x-axis is the terminating poloidal angle and the y-axis is the fraction of total field-lines terminating there.
 For the lowest $\eta$ value, two distinct narrow spikes are seen, indicating a very focused deposition.
 With increasing \( \eta \), these peaks are smoothed out, indicative of a larger wetted area and benign termination.